AtharvThakur7/aasist/README.md

 - Real-Time Feasibility:  Moderate

 ### Relevance to Momenta's Use Case:
--The fusion of diverse features can improve the detection of various types of AI-generated speech, which is beneficial for analyzing real conversations.
+- The fusion of diverse features can improve the detection of various types of AI-generated speech, which is beneficial for analyzing real conversations.
 - Best generalization across unseen attacks and speaker variations.

 ### Limitations: